 When you can’t just jump in a hot tub!

-HotRox are little electronic hand warmers for those that haven’t heard of them and they do have pretty good reviews on amazon.
-Keep the batteries topped up and you should be ok.
-Simply hold them in your hands and avoid loosing a finger or two.
+HotRox are little electronic hand warmers for those that haven’t heard of them and they do have pretty good reviews on Amazon.
+Keep the batteries topped up and you should be fine.
+Simply hold them in your hands and avoid losing a finger or two!
 Click here to link to Hot Rox.

 There are plenty of alternatives on the market.
 You could even take a hot water bottle but these do go cold quickly outdoors – it’s just a good idea to grasp any warmth you can!

 Pedddle founder Nicki bought a pair of Alpaca wool/hair socks for a trip to South America and highly recommends these natural fibres for keeping warm.
 This can extend to any item of clothing made from natural fibres – wool jumpers are always a good idea for keeping warm outdoors.
 Whilst we wouldn’t suggest them as an under garment (as they would be far too itchy), a jumper made from natural fibres definitely retains more of your own body heat and will assist in avoiding heat loss for at least a few hours.

 We’re not going to suggest practicing yoga mid–market (although it might help you avoid stress!), but putting a mat on the floor at the back of your stall is essential.
 It helps to provide insulation between the ground and your feet and it does really work.
 Once the icy temperature of the floor begins to radiate through to your body, it keeps working its way up and you’ll be cold all day.
 The barrier of the mat (or something equally insulating – an old piece of carpet could also work, a piece of foam of polysterene even) is such a good tool to slow the chilling process.